splinesreticulating/WellSaid/README.md

 CUSTOM_CONTEXT=your-custom-context
 ```

-**Important Note on `JWT_SECRET`**:
+**Note on `JWT_SECRET`**:
-The `JWT_SECRET` is critical for securing your application's authentication.
-It should be a long, random, and unpredictable string. **Do not use a weak or easily guessable secret.**
+The `JWT_SECRET` should be a long, random, and unpredictable string.

-You can generate a strong secret using OpenSSL with the following command in your terminal:
+You can generate one using OpenSSL with the following command in your terminal:

 ```bash
 openssl rand -base64 64